3 Parenting Tips For A Successful School Year

 fruits and cream in clear glass cup

 You know the morning shuffle.
-The family is roaming around the house trying to figure out what to wear, where’s my stuff, the microwave is beeping after reheating your coffee three times before 7am, what’s for breakfast, what’s for lunch…
+The family is roaming around the house trying to figure out what to wear, what to pack for lunch, and where to find their stuff, all while the microwave is beeping after reheating your coffee three times before 7am…

-Who knew that one of the hardest parts of ‘adulting’ would be figuring out every meal for every member of your family for the rest of your LIFE – I’m being dramatic {a little} but stay with me.
+Who knew that one of the hardest parts of ‘adulting’ would be figuring out every meal for every member of your family for the rest of your LIFE – this is dramatic (a little) but stay with me.

 sliced fruits